jluttine/haskpy/_sources/overview.rst.txt

    >>> hp.bind(hp.Nothing, invert)
    Nothing

-For more details, see :py:mod:`.functor`, :py:mod:`.applicative` and :py:mod:`.monad` documentation.
+For more details, see :py:mod:`.functor`, :py:mod:`.apply_`, :py:mod:`.bind_`,
+:py:mod:`.applicative` and :py:mod:`.monad` documentation.
 There are many other useful monads mentioned in a section bit below.

 Monoids
 -------